jgscott/ECO395M/exercises/README.md

 # Exercises

-I will post homeworks below at least three weeks before the due date.
+I will post homeworks below at least two weeks before the due date.

 # Project